 - Diarrhea.
 One study in children found that incorporating coconut oil into the diet can reduce the length of diarrhea, but another study found that it was no more effective than a cow milk-based diet.
 The effect of coconut oil alone is not clear.

-- Head lice.
+- Lice.
 Developing research shows that a spray containing coconut oil, anise oil, and ylang ylang oil appears to be effective for treating head lice in children.
 It seems to work about as well as a spray containing chemical insecticides.

 - Alzheimer's disease.